UST Greenhouse Gas audits

 - Roger Weinbrenner, UST Grounds Turf Technician

 In 2008, a report on UST's carbon footprint for the last three fiscal years was presented by Bob Douglas, chair of the Environmental Sustainability Working Group.
 The report was submitted to the Academic and Administrative Leadership and at the third “Great Conversation on Sustainability and Care of the Environment” sponsored by President Dennis Dease and Vice President for Mission, Gene Scapanski.
-The conversations on the Mission of St. Thomas were called for by the President in his Convocation address September, 2007, when he subsequently asked that they be on focused on the environment.
+The conversations on the Mission of St. Thomas were called for by the President in his Convocation address September, 2007.